eu-digital-green-certificates/dgc-api-tests/specs/gateway/Revocation/UpDownDelete.md

 * use default certificates
 * download revocation list from <days_ago> days ago
+* check that only results from <days_ago> days ago are in the response
 * check that the response had no error

 ## Cannot download revocation list from future